earthspecies/project/ai.md

 ![Example of the word embeddings for English](https://raw.githubusercontent.com/earthspecies/roadmaps/master/images/ai/image_1.png)

-<div style="font-size:80%;padding:20px;">An example of a geometric representation, an ‘embedding,’ of the top 10,000 most spoken words in English.
+<span style="font-size:80%;padding:20px;">An example of a geometric representation, an ‘embedding,’ of the top 10,000 most spoken words in English.
 While each word is actually represented by a point in hundreds of dimensions, here it is projected down to three for visualization.
-The hundreds of axes are semantically meaningful but hard to interpret.</div>
+The hundreds of axes are semantically meaningful but hard to interpret.</span>

 The ability to represent words in a physical space sparked an explosion in the field of natural language processing and the research is foundational in all modern techniques.
 Contextual embeddings came more recently<sup>[2, ](#footnotes)</sup><sup>[3](#footnotes)</sup>, that use unsupervised neural networks to create embeddings that incorporate the deeper nuances of words, like their polysemy<sup>[4](#footnotes)</sup>.